ButThouMust/otogirisou-tools/notes/script playtesting how-to.md

 Note that the modified ASM code for when to automatically linebreak is not perfect.
 Common edge cases I found include:
 1. Text overflows the right edge of the screen
    - Manually put in a `<LINE 00>` code before the long word.
 2. Text overflows the bottom of the screen (too many lines)
    - Manually put in a `<CLEAR 25>` code at some point on the page that doesn't interrupt the flow of the story.
 Use your judgment.
 3. A word can fit into the right margin, but got an auto linebreak before it
    - I made another space encoding specifically to fix these.
-Change the space (represented by an underscore here) before the short word(s) from `_` to `\_`.
+Change the space (represented by an underscore here for clarity) before the short word(s) from `_` to `\_`.

 Is this system perfect?
 No, but my hope was that it cuts out a lot of manual formatting had I reused the original Japanese linebreaking logic.